-Your pain may be checked at rest and during activities of daily living such as walking and moving your back.
-This will help assess how much of your pain is coming from the facet joint(s).
+Your pain may be checked at rest and during activities of daily living such as walking and moving your back to find out how much pain you have compared to the pain you had before the injection (e.g. my pain is 80% better after the injection compared to the pain I had before the injection).
+This will help assess how much of your pain is coming from the sacroiliac joint(s) and also help plan future treatments.
 You will be given more advice when you are ready to go home.